wkennedy/pubsubly/README.md

 #### Configuration

+Configuration for the pubsubly-service is done through the application.yml file in pubsubly-service main resources (pubsubly\pubsubly-service\src\main\resources\application.yml).

 Configurations for Kafka, ActiveMQ, and Redis utilize Spring's autoconfigurations for these services, so use the Spring common applications to configure your application for those platforms.
 The properties can be found here:

 https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html

-In order to listen to topics on Kafka, you can set the topics either as a pattern or a list of topics:
+Kafka:  In order to listen to topics on Kafka, you can set the topics either as a pattern or a list of topics:

     kafka.topic.pattern: <PREFIX>.*
     or
     kafka.topic.names: TOPIC1,TOPIC2

-Redis topic pattern configuration is (configure one or the other):
+Redis:  Redis topic pattern configuration is (configure one or the other):

     redis.topic.pattern: REDISTOPIC
     or
     redis.topic.names: REDISTOPIC1,REDISTOPIC2

+For Redis also remove this from the autoconfigure exclude:

+    org.springframework.boot.autoconfigure.data.redis.RedisAutoConfiguration

-ActiveMQ requires a comma separated list:
+ActiveMQ:  ActiveMQ requires a comma separated list:

     activemq.topic.names: TOPIC1,TOPIC2